felipe-juan/felipe-juan/README.md

 </p>

 ## ☄️ about me
-hi, I'm a 19yo boi that doesn't know what he is doing in his life
+hi, I'm a 19yo boi who doesn't know what he is doing in his life
 * 🇧🇷  i'm from são paulo, brasil
 * 😀  my pronouns are he/his